suvendujena2001/GyamSys_Training/status-reports/suvam-pattanaik.md

     5. Loop statements in C# like - while , do-while , for-loop ,where and how to use beak and continue , introduction to methods and its different types - without parameter and parameterized methods.

+### 1 MARCH:

+    1. Practice of C# - const variables , nullable variables ,while , do-while loop , for loop statement.

+    2. Evaluation test on SQL -PART : 3 - different types of join , operators in sql .

+    3. Completing the basic operation and a simple project using C# from freeCodeCamp.